azbagas/azbagas-blog/src/contents/posts/you-may-need-soft-deletes-in-your-sql-database.md

 ## What is Soft Delete?

 Soft delete is a database technique that marks records as removed without actually removing them from the database.
-Instead of permanently erasing data, we used a flag or separate column to signal that a record has been “deleted” or is no longer active.
+Instead of permanently erasing data, we used a flag or separate column to signal that a record has been “deleted” or is no longer active[^1].
 With this technique, we can overcome the previous problem by maintaining reference integrity because the record still exists.

 ## Implementation